-Discover the collagen-packed goodness of chicken feet soup and bone broth – a flavorful and nutrient-dense broth and stock.
+Discover the collagen-packed goodness of chicken feet soup and bone broth.
+It makes a nutrient-dense broth and stock.
 Whether it's for soups, risotto, or sipping, the options are limitless.

 This recipe is Paleo, Keto, and Gluten-Free.